 “The period of slower economic activity will be prolonged, with the next five years witnessing less than 3 per cent growth, our lowest medium-term growth forecast since 1990, and well below the average of 3.8 per cent from the past two decades," she said.

-Georgieva's comments come ahead of next week's spring meetings of the IMF and the World Bank, where policy-makers will convene to discuss the global economy's issues.
+Her comments come ahead of next week's spring meetings of the IMF and the World Bank, where policy-makers will convene to discuss the global economy's most pressing issues.
 The annual gathering will take place as central banks around the world continue to raise interest rates to tame galloping inflation rates.
-The Reserve Bank of India (RBI), in a surprising move on Thursday, kept the repo rate on hold after six consecutive hikes.

 Georgieva said the global economy faced increased downside risks following recent bank failures in Switzerland and United States.
 She called on policymakers to carefully balance the fight against persistent inflation with managing risks in the financial sector.